Digital Nomad Tax

 Only the US and the African country of Eritrea apply this so called citizenship based taxation.

+In all other countries you can basically leave the country and stop paying taxes there.
 Although, you could already read in another article that Australia is also becoming stricter with regard to digital nomads.

 The Foreign Earned Income Exclusion (FEIE) is a way to help you save on US taxes.